Grocery Daily Walk and Cleanliness Audit

 Produce displays are clean and organized

-Bins, tables, and display fixtures should be free of dirt, residue, and clutter.
+Bins, tables, and display fixtures are free of soil, residue, and visible waste.

 -